Horace Harral

 Horace Downey Harral (29 June 1817 – 23 January 1905) was a British wood-engraver, etcher and photographer.
 He was a pupil of John Orrin Smith and later joined him as a partner in an engraving firm.
 Harral produced prints of many Pre-Raphaelite paintings and also illustrated many British periodicals of the mid-Victorian era.
 He engraved Robert Howlett's photograph Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern, one of the most famous and finest of the 19th century, for publication in the Illustrated Times in 1858.
 Harral also produced etchings and photographs.
 He is noted for an 1860s series of theatrically posed photographs of his friends.
 Harral once shared an office with William Luson Thomas and was later a significant shareholder in his company, which published The Graphic newspaper.
 Harral died a wealthy man and left the bulk of his estate to charity.

 Artistic career

 Horace Downey Harral was born in 1817 at Ipswich and became a pupil of the wood-engraver John Orrin Smith.
 The first known prints attributed to Harral alone date to 1844.
 Harral went into partnership with Smith from 1849, at which point he was residing in Hatton Garden.
-Harral's brother, Alfred Harral, was also an engraver.
-In 1852 Harral shared an office with William Luson Thomas, a wood-engraver who went on to found The Graphic.
+Harral's brother, Alfred Harral (1814-1857), was also a wood-engraver.
+In 1852 Harral shared an office with William Luson Thomas, a wood-engraver who went on to co-found The Graphic.
 Harral's partnership with Smith is thought to have ended in 1854, from which time until 1856 Harral was based in Essex Street.